William H. Gates Hall

 William H. Gates Hall is an academic building of the University of Washington in Seattle, Washington.
 William H. Gates Hall houses the University of Washington School of Law.
-The building is named after late William H. Gates, Sr., a lawyer who served as a partner of the Preston Gates & Ellis law firm.
+The building is named after the late William H. Gates, Sr., a lawyer who served as a partner of the Preston Gates & Ellis law firm.
 Gates was a 1950 graduate of the UW School of Law.